Caroline of Brunswick: Delicate Investigation

 Charlotte was placed in the care of a governess, in a mansion near Montagu House in the summers, and Caroline visited her often.
 It seems that a single daughter was not sufficient to sate Caroline's maternal instincts, and she adopted eight or nine poor children who were fostered out to people in the district.
 In 1802, she adopted a three-month-old boy, William Austin, and took him into her home.
 By 1805, Caroline had fallen out with her near neighbours, Sir John and Lady Douglas, who claimed that Caroline had sent them obscene and harassing letters.
 Lady Douglas accused Caroline of infidelity, and alleged that William Austin was Caroline's illegitimate son.

 In 1806, a secret commission was set up, known as the "Delicate Investigation", to examine Lady Douglas's claims.
 The commission comprised four of the most eminent men in the country: Prime Minister Lord Grenville, the Lord Chancellor Lord Erskine, the Lord Chief Justice of England and Wales Lord Ellenborough and the Home Secretary Lord Spencer.
 Lady Douglas testified that Caroline herself had admitted to her in 1802 that she was pregnant, and that Austin was her son.
 She further alleged that Caroline had been rude about the royal family, touched her in an inappropriately sexual way, and had admitted that any woman friendly with a man was sure to become his lover.
 In addition to Smith, Manby and Canning, artist Thomas Lawrence and Henry Hood, son of Lord Hood, were also mentioned as potential paramours.
-Caroline's servants could or would not confirm that these gentlemen were her lovers, nor that she had been pregnant, and said that the child had been brought to Caroline's house by his true mother, Sophia Austin.
+Caroline's servants could or would not confirm that these men were her lovers, nor that she had been pregnant, and said that the child had been brought to Caroline's house by his true mother, Sophia Austin.
 Sophia was summoned before the commissioners, and testified that the child was hers.